johngao2/EM-hotel-demand/README.md

 #### Step 3: Extend van Ryzin & Vulcano to include seasonality and be fast enough to work on hotel problems where the assortment size is gigantic.
 **Subtasks:**
-- Create availability table for Cabot data, where each row is a (book date, arrive date) tuple representing either a booking/cancellation, and each col is a room type, cell value is number of rooms available
-- Create transaction vector, where each row is a (subperiod of day (periods/day = max bookings in 1 day), arrive date, intraday period) tuple:
-  - One version will have all bookings at beginning of day, other will have all bookings at end of day
-- Create customer types, where each type is a list of possible product choices, including stay dates and room types.
-Orderings to be decided later

 **Step 3 sprint 1 goals:**
 - Input data: